cambiotraining/sars-cov-2-genomics/04-consensus.md

 1. Run these samples through the `nf-core/viralrecon` pipeline.
     - Using `nano`, open the script found in `scripts/run_medaka_workflow.sh`.
-    - Fix the code in the script where you see the word "_FIXME_".
-Output the results to a directory called `results/viralrecon/`.
+    - Fix the code in the script where you see the word "_FIXME_":
+        - Output the results to a directory called `results/viralrecon/`.
+        - The input sample sheet is in the file `samplesheet.csv` (check the [pipeline documentation](https://nf-co.re/viralrecon/2.4.1/usage#nanopore-input-format) to review what the format of this samplesheet should be for the Nanopore pipeline).
+        - The FASTQ files are in a folder `data/fastq_pass`.
     - Run the script using `bash`.
-This may take ~5 minutes to complete.
+This may take ~15 minutes to complete.
-1. Once complete, use the file explorer <i class="fa-solid fa-folder"></i> and go to the results folder to open the file in `pipeline_info/execution_report.html`.
+2. While you wait for the pipeline to complete, use the file explorer <i class="fa-solid fa-folder"></i> to open the folder called `preprocessed`, which contains already pre-processed results from a larger run with 48 samples.
+    - Open the file in `pipeline_info/execution_report.html`.
     - How long did the workflow take to run?
     - Which step of the pipeline took the longest to run?
-1. Open the _MultiQC_ report found in `results/viralrecon/multiqc/medaka/multiqc_report.hmlt` and answer the following questions:
+3. Open the _MultiQC_ report found in `preprocessed/multiqc/medaka/multiqc_report.hmlt` and answer the following questions:
     - Produce a plot between median depth of coverage and #Ns.
 What do you think is the average coverage needed for <10% of missing data.
     - Were there any PCR amplicons with a dropout (i.e. very low depth of coverage) across multiple samples?
     - Do any of these dropout amplicons coincide with gene "S" (Spike protein gene)?
 Note: you can see the ARTIC PCR primer location from the [online repository](https://github.com/artic-network/artic-ncov2019/blob/master/primer_schemes/nCoV-2019/V3/nCoV-2019.bed) and the gene locations in the [SARS-CoV-2 NCBI genome browser](https://www.ncbi.nlm.nih.gov/projects/sviewer/?id=NC_045512).
-2. Based on any amplicons that you identified in the previous question, find if there are any mutations coinciding with their primer locations.
-You can use the mutation variant table in `results/viralrecon/medaka/variants_long_table.csv`.
+4. Based on any amplicons that you identified in the previous question, find if there are any mutations coinciding with their primer locations.
+You can use the mutation variant table in `preprocessed/medaka/variants_long_table.csv`.
-3. With the mutation variants table open in a spreadsheet program (LibreOffice on our training machines):
+5. With the mutation variants table open in a spreadsheet program (LibreOffice on our training machines):
     - Use the filter button <svg stroke="grey" fill="grey" stroke-width="0" viewBox="0 0 512 512" height="15" width="15" xmlns="http://www.w3.org/2000/svg"><path d="M487.976 0H24.028C2.71 0-8.047 25.866 7.058 40.971L192 225.941V432c0 7.831 3.821 15.17 10.237 19.662l80 55.98C298.02 518.69 320 507.493 320 487.98V225.941l184.947-184.97C520.021 25.896 509.338 0 487.976 0z"></path></svg> to look for mutations in gene "S" (encodes for the Spike protein).
-    - Identify the sample and position of a mutation of the type "disruptive_inframe_deletion".
+    - Identify the samples and positions of mutations of the type "disruptive_inframe_deletion".
-    - Using IGV, open the BAM file for that sample.
-Note: BAM files are located in `results/viralrecon/medaka/`.
+    - Using IGV, open the BAM file for one of those samples.
+Note: BAM files are located in `preprocessed/medaka/SAMPLE.primertrimmed.rg.sorted.bam` (were 'SAMPLE' is the sample name).
-    - Go to the location of that mutation.
-From the read alignment, how confident are you about this mutation?
+    - Go to the location of those mutations.
+From the read alignment, how confident are you about it?
 What could you do to confirm it?

 <details><summary>Answer</summary>